srerickson/ocfl-tools/README.md

 Commands:
-  init-root    Create a new OCFL storage root commit       Create or update an object in a storage root ls           List objects in a storage root or contents of an object version log          Show an object's revision log export       Export object contents to the local filesystem diff         Show changed files between versions of an object validate     Validate an object or all objects in the storage root version      Print ocfl-tools version information
+  init-root    Create a new OCFL storage root commit       Create or update an object in a storage root export       Export object contents to the local filesystem diff         Show changed files between versions of an object info         Show OCFL-specific information about an object or the active storage root ls           List objects in a storage root or contents of an object version log          Show an object's revision log validate     Validate an object or all objects in the storage root version      Print ocfl-tools version information